JeodC/PortMaster-Descent/addons/descent/README.md

 ## Missions
 Descent I & II: The Definitive Collection came packaged with 20 bonus levels by Parallax Software.

 Levels of the World is an official add-on with all of the entries from a level design competition held by Interplay in 1995, plus one level designed by Parallax Software.
-It contains Parallax Software's top 10 picks, 90 singleplayer and 23 multiplayer levels Total 123 levels.
+It contains Parallax Software's top 10 picks, 90 singleplayer and 23 multiplayer levels, for a total of 123 levels.

 Dimensions was an unauthorized distribution disc from Lasersoft that contains fan-made levels.
 It was not authorized by Interplay and Lasersoft was sued for trademark infringement.